 - Line to God: Many creators maintain Twitter accounts.
 They are even "verified" to certify it's the real deal.

 - Name's the Same: Simple handles such as @carol or @holly can get flooded with wrong mentions.
 At times, for bad, and others, just for stupidity.
 Embracing it can get fun.

-Why Fandom Can't Have Nice Things: As much as celebrities have taken to Twitter, the very uncensored and unfiltered nature of it have also created a few enemies, due in part to some fans who air their grievances directly to the creators themselves.
-Some examples include people attached to Merlin, Doctor Who, and Sherlock are rather notorious examples.
+- Why Fandom Can't Have Nice Things: As much as celebrities have taken to Twitter, the very uncensored and unfiltered nature of it have also created a few enemies, due in part to some fans who air their grievances directly to the creators themselves.
+Some examples include people attached to Merlin, Doctor Who, Sherlock and The Avengers (2012) are rather notorious examples.